-Prerequisites: Engl 101 or 102 recommended 3 hours lecture weekly Course includes readings in enjoy literature as art, how to choose appropriate literature for a child's interests and reading skills, and how to appreciate illustrations in children's literature.
+Prerequisites: Engl 101 or 102 recommended 3 hours lecture weekly

+Course includes readings in literature for children, how to enjoy literature as art, how to choose appropriate literature for a child's interests and reading skills, and how to appreciate illustrations in children's literature.
 Literature from different cultures incorporated.
+(2)